upbound/docs/content/core-concepts/building-pushing.md

 <!--- TODO(tr0njavolta): update CLI links --->

-Building and deploying a control plane project is easy as running a couple of commands on your CLI.
+Upbound enables you to build and deploy control plane projects with the Upbound CLI.

-## Building your control plane project
+## Build your control plane project

-All dependencies and metadata within your `upbound.yaml` file can be built into a single OCI image in `.uppkg` format, via the [up project build]({{< ref
-"reference/cli/command-reference" >}}) command.
-In addition, the [up project build]({{< ref "reference/cli/command-reference" >}})  command will generate Python and KCL schemas, and bake it into the outputed package for you.
-A new build updates the dependency cache of the control plane project, as [up dependency update-cache]({{< ref
-"reference/cli/command-reference" >}})  command would.
+You can build the dependencies and metadata in your Upbound project as a single OCI image with the [up project build]({{< ref "reference/cli/command-reference" >}}) command.
+This command generates the Python and KCL schemas and packages them into a single `.uppkg` file.
+New builds update the control plane project dependency cache in the same way running the [up dependency update-cache]({{< ref "reference/cli/command-reference" >}}) command does.

 ```shell
 up project build
 ```

-The outputed file should now be available at `_output/<userProject>.uppkg`.
+This command builds the image in your control plane project directory in `_output/<userProject>.uppkg`.

 ## Pushing your control plane project to the Upbound Marketplace

 First, login to Upbound.

 ```shell
 up login
 ```

-Once you are logged in, run the following command.
+After you log in, run `up project push` to push your package to the Upbound Marketplace.

 ```shell
 up project push
 ```

-Your package is now pushed to the Upbound Marketplace!

-If you never created a repository in the marketplace, the [up project push]({{< ref "reference/cli/command-reference" >}}) command will create the repository based on the `spec.repository` field in your `upbound.yaml` file automatically for you.
-In addition, any embedded functions you created will be pushed to its own subrepository automatically as well.
+If you don't have a Marketplace repository, the [up project push]({{< ref "reference/cli/command-reference" >}}) command automatically creates the repository based on the `spec.repository` field in your `upbound.yaml` file.
+When you push a project with embedded functions, Upbound automatically creates sub-repositories for these functions.